A breakthrough in minerals transportation technology is helping reduce energy needs for Australia's top export commodities.

 From research to the real world

-Two full-scale Rail-Running ConveyorTM systems have been designed for a leading international copper mining company.
+Full-scale Rail-Running ConveyorTM systems have been designed for a leading international copper mining company, with operations in Zambia and Panama.

-The first system has been designed to transport 5,000 metric tonnes of copper ore per hour and is expected to save approximately $1 million per year in power costs compared to a conventional trough conveyor system.
-It will be commissioned in late 2025 in southern Africa.
+The first system has been commissioned in Zambia, transporting 5,000 metric tonnes of copper ore per hour and delivering an estimated $1 million in annual power savings compared with a conventional trough conveyor.

-The second system will be installed in the Americas and will transport over 13,000 metric tonnes per hour of copper ore with an estimated annual power savings of $2 million.
+The second system has been developed to transport over 13,000 metric tonnes per hour of copper ore with an estimated annual power savings of $2 million.

 More information: